wbing-xu/usa-cemetery-data/README.md

 pip install -r requirements.txt
 ```

+> If you see an error mentioning `openpyxl` when writing Excel files, double-check that
+> `pip install -r requirements.txt` completed successfully.

 2. Run the crawler (internet access required).
 During the run you will see timestamped progress printed for each state and cemetery, plus a summary when the crawl completes:

 ```bash